busterc/microgen/README.md

   Options:

     -h, --help      show usage help
+    -p, --pipe      pipe output to stdout, instead of writing to file

     output-file     if not specified, it will be $PWD/<template-file>
                     * if <template-file> has an ".hbs" extension,